Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-When this tabulation of tyrants was begun the 22 nd Judicial District was maintaining an average or below number of domestic violence and abuse cases.
+When this tabulation of tyrants was begun the 22 nd Judicial District was maintaining an average, or below average number of domestic violence and abuse cases.
 But a new district attorney has fixed that.
-The number of DV cases started to go up in 2001 but took an amazing jump in 2006 and by 2007 had reached a sickening level of 154 per 10,000 citizens (Table 58), the highest level in the state by a considerable margin.
-The jump in the destruction of families and marriages has been so sudden that the 10-year average is the lowest, 91 per 10,000, of the miscreants in Table 58.
+The number of DV cases started to go up in 2001 but took an amazing jump in 2006.
+By 2009 the district had reached a sickening level of 157 per 10,000 citizens (Table 64) but dropped back to 132 per 10,000 in 2010.

-It is clear that District Attorney Jim Wilson is hell bent on the destruction of society in Dolores and Montezuma counties.
+It is clear that District Attorney Jim Wilson is hell bent on the ruination of society in Dolores and Montezuma counties.

 The relationship between domestic violence and other misdemeanors